damien-dupre/dcu-r-tutorials/slides/slide_02_07.md

 # Useful creation functions

-`mutate()` always adds new columns at the end of your dataset so we’ll start by creating a narrower dataset so we can see the new variables. `mutate()` can also create multiple columns in the same statement, they just have to be separated by a coma `,`.
+`mutate()` always adds new columns at the end of your dataset so we’ll start by creating a narrower dataset so we can see the new variables. `mutate()` can also create multiple columns in the same statement, they just have to be separated by a comma `,`.

 There are many functions for creating new variables that you can use with `mutate()`.
 The key property is that the function must be vectorised: it must take a vector of values as input, return a vector with the same number of values as output.